LLNL/lbann/docs/layers/transform_layers.rst

 Sum
 ----------------------------------------

-Element-wise sum of each of the input tensors.
+The :python:`Sum` layer calculates the element-wise sum of each of the input tensors.

 Arguments: None